-The teachings of Islam focus on developing inner beauty and not prioritizing your external physical appearance.
+The teachings of Islam focus on developing inner beauty and not prioritizing external physical appearance.
 Permanent physical changes, such as cosmetic improvements and interventions, are not allowed because they are considered to alter and change Allah's creation.
-A potential problem for Muslim men and women considering lip filler treatment is the haram of dermal fillers.
+This poses a potential problem for Muslim men and women considering lip filler treatment, as it is haram to do so.
 Some people argue that Islam focuses on the growth of inner beauty, while outer beauty should not be the top priority and that a moral limit should be imposed when it comes to changing physical appearance away from “God's creation”.